 What we offer

 - Bespoke qualitative research services to answer your questions.
 Usually using one or more of focus groups, depth interviews, accompanied shops or observation.
 Either by telephone or online to preserve social distancing, or where possible face-to-face.
 Online qualitative methods help reach wider geographic areas, as well as collect rich audio-visual material, such as video footage, and photographs.
 All helps us bring your customers closer to you.

 - Research planning workshops to finesse the research plan.

 - Full service research and analysis to develop new marketing or brand strategies, communications, products or services.

 - Creative services to develop stimuli and deliver inspiring debriefs, including for example films or infographics.

-Read some of our market research success stories.
-Then get in touch to discuss your market research brief or request an inspiring (and free of charge) proposal.
+Browse our market research success stories and then get in touch for help to write your market research brief or request an inspiring (and free of charge) proposal.